-While these divisions were taking place, Mahmud II was strengthening his position through an alliance with his independent-minded governor of Egypt, Muhammad Ali and his son Ibrahim.
+While these divisions were taking place, Mahmud II was strengthening his position through an alliance with his independent-minded governor of Egypt, Muhammad Ali, and his son Ibrahim.
 Ali had newly modernized armed forces and a relatively large navy.
 Sultan Mahud promised Muhammad Ali rule over the island of Crete and the appointment of Ibrahim as pasha of the Peloponnese, and Mahmud promised Ali concessions in Syria.
 The Egyptians, under the command of Ibrahim, arrived in Greece in 1825 and quickly gained dominance of the seas and Aegean islands.
-The Turks retook Athens, the Peloponnese and the town of Missolonghi in the far west of Greece just across the bay and north of the Peloponnese – while rival Greek presidents and rival assemblies were competing for political supremacy.
+The Ottomans retook Athens, the Peloponnese and the town of Missolonghi just north of the Peloponnese – while rival Greek presidents and rival assemblies were competing for political supremacy.

-Missolonghi was where the poet Lord Byron had died in 1824 (of a disease or chill).
-It was a symbol of Greek defiance against Ottoman power.
+Missolonghi was where the poet Lord Byron fighting with the Greeks had died in 1824 because of a disease.
+Missolonghi was a symbol of Greek defiance against Ottoman power.
 It held out for months, heroically in the eyes of the Europeans.
 Its fall to the Muslims added to a new wave of support for the Greeks across Europe, with the idea that Greece had to be saved for European civilization.
 Already, financiers in London had contracted loans for the Greeks.
 The Greek effort was helped by the arrival of money and volunteers from abroad, bringing the complaint from the Turks that they were "no longer fighting the Greeks but all Europe."
-Civil war among the Greeks was stayed by the influence of European governments other than Austria.

-The following October,1828, France landed troops in the Peloponnese, and under French protection the Greeks regrouped and formed a new government.
-The Greeks took back Athens and Thebes and other territory and the European powers imposed a ceasefire.
+In October 1828, France landed troops on the Peloponnese Peninsula, and under French protection the Greeks regrouped and formed a new government.
+The Greeks took back Athens, Thebes and other territory, and the European powers imposed a ceasefire.
 In Greece a republican government war formed, with John Capdistrias as its leader.
 His authoritarian style of governing offended many, and in 1831 he was assassinated.

 International recognition of Greek independence came in 1832 in a treaty signed by Britain, France, Russia and Bavaria.
 Athens was recognized as the capital of Greece.
 Thessaly, Macedon, Thrace and Epirus, which had large populations of non-Greeks, were not recognized as a part of Greece.
 Crete, the Dodecanese islands and the region around Smyrna were not included in the new Greek state.
-Those Greeks in the new Greek state were the first to win complete independence from the Ottoman Empire, but they were not completely free from imperial power.
-The convening powers retained an ill-defined right to intervene in Greece.
-And they adhered to a conservatism that wanted the Greeks to be ruled by a monarchy.
-They chose the seventeen-year-old son of Ludwig I of Bavaria, Otto of Wittlesbach, who became King Otto of Greece.
+The convening European powers retained an ill-defined right to intervene in Greece.
+And they wanted the Greeks to be ruled by a monarchy.
+They chose the seventeen-year-old son of Ludwig I of Bavaria, Otto of Wittelsbach, and Otto became King Otto of Greece.